HenryXi/mybatis/README.md

 # MyBatis tutorial
 MyBatis is a Java persistence framework.
 It is easy to use and learn.
-This tutorial shows the most common scenario.
+This tutorial shows the most common scenarios.

 * [MyBatis pagination example](http://www.henryxi.com/mybatis-pagination-example)
 * [Mybatis generator maven example](http://www.henryxi.com/mybatis-generator-maven-example)